25 Jun No Spectators: The Art of Burning Man at the Smithsonian

 No Spectators, So Get Up & Go

-No Spectators: The Art of Burning Man and the installations stationed in the surrounding neighborhoods will be available to view at the Smithsonian American Art Museum’s Renwick Gallery which is located at Pennsylvania Avenue and 17th Street in Washington, D.C. until January 21, 2019.
+No Spectators: The Art of Burning Man and the installations stationed in the surrounding neighborhoods will be available to view at the Smithsonian American Art Museum’s Renwick Gallery.
+This is located at Pennsylvania Avenue and 17th Street in Washington, D.C. until January 21, 2019.
 The museum is open daily between 10:00 a.m.–5:30 p.m and it’s FREE!
 Click here for more information.